This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 High-end: Scandic Aarhus City

-All of these hotels are located right in the city center, but don’t be afraid to stay a little further out if you find a great deal.
+These are my favorite places to stay in Aarhus.
+All of them are located right in the city center, but don’t be afraid to stay a little further out if you find a great deal.
 Aarhus is a compact city so you can easily walk or bike to most places.

 1. Den Gamle By